Who's the Boss?: Syndication

 Several episodes from seasons one, two, and eight was formerly viewed for free in Minisode format on Crackle, formerly owned by Sony Pictures Television and Amazon's IMDb TV service.

 On August 22, 2019, it was announced that Antenna TV would be airing reruns of the series in the fall of 2020.
 On July 20, 2020, Antenna TV announced that they would begin airing reruns of the series on October 5, 2020, until it was removed a year later in August 2021.
+Antenna TV brought back the show on January 4, 2026, airing Sundays from 7:00 p.m. to 9:00 p.m.
+EST.

 The series began to air on the new Great American Family network on Monday, November 29, 2021.

 The series also began to air on Rewind TV when it launched on September 1, 2021, and on IFC on March 24, 2023.

 In Canada, the entire series can be streamed for free on the CTV's streaming service, CTV Throwback.

 The series is currently available for streaming online on Sony Pictures' YouTube channel, Throw Back TV in the United States and on Tubi.

 The entire series is currently available to stream on Hulu as of December 8, 2023.

 Some episodes of the show are currently available on Sling TV.

 However, all of the episodes are on Internet Archive in HD quality.